-The London-based author Alain de Botton recently released an engaging 14-minute video on his thoughts on what makes a city attractive.
-The honorary Fellow of the Royal Institute of British Architects proposes six key qualities that attractive cities possess, unhealthy namely
+The London-based author Alain de Botton has released an engaging 14-minute video on his thoughts on what makes a city attractive.
+The honorary Fellow of the Royal Institute of British Architects proposes six key qualities that attractive cities possess, namely

 * A balance between consistency and variety